Amalek: Islamic traditions

-Hitler as an Amalekite
+Evocation of Amalek

+19th–20th centuries

-Many have identified Hitler as an Amalekite.
+Many have identified Adolf Hitler as an Amalekite.
 According to the Hebrew Bible, Amalek lived in Canaan: "Amalek dwells in the south land" (Numbers 13:29).
-The Israelites were instructed to kill all those who dwelled in Canaan: "thou shalt save alive nothing that breathes" (Deuteronomy 19:16) otherwise "I shall do to you, as I thought to do to them" (Numbers 33:56).
+The Israelites were instructed to kill all those who dwelled in Canaan: "thou shalt save alive nothing that breathes" (Deuteronomy 19:16), otherwise "I shall do to you, as I thought to do to them" (Numbers 33:56).
 Amalek and Israel were archenemies, their enmity originating from the Battle of Refidim, where the Amalekites targeted and killed weak Israelites.
 As a result, God decreed Amalek to be obliterated "from beneath the heavens" (Deuteronomy 25:19).
 The Hebrew Bible connects "Haman the son of Hammedatha the Agagite" (Esther 3:1), the genocidal antagonist of the Book of Esther, to Agag, king of Amalek, whom the Israelites failed to kill (I Samuel 15:9).
 According to these verses Hitler may be seen as a result of this failure.
 However, Hitler could also be seen as a "symbolic" Amalekite.

-In 1898, when the German Kaiser Wilhelm visited Jerusalem, all Jews wanted to see him pass.
-Other Rabbis asked why the revered Rabbi Yosef Chaim Sonnenfeld refused - especially as it would have given him the rare opportunity of reciting the blessing on seeing a major non-Jewish leader.
+In 1898, when the German Emperor Wilhelm visited Jerusalem, all Jews wanted to see him pass.
+Other Rabbis asked why the revered Rabbi Yosef Chaim Sonnenfeld refused – especially as it would have given him the rare opportunity of reciting the blessing on seeing a major non-Jewish leader.
 Rabbi Sonnenfeld stated that he had a tradition from the Vilna Gaon that descendants of Amalek were in Germany and so it would be wrong to praise the Kaiser.

 The idea of linking Germany with Amalek is based on a word in the Talmud (Megilla 6b).
-This word was interpreted by Vilna Gaon to mean the area of current Germany (although at his time there was no such country - Germany only became a nation with that name in 1871).
-This was identified as a nation including descendents of Amalek who would cause massive harm to Jews - as was the case during the Nazi era.
+This word was interpreted by Vilna Gaon to mean the area of current Germany.
+This was identified as a nation including descendents of Amalek who would cause massive harm to Jews – as was the case during the Nazi era.